 Also noted for their flashy leaves are the prima donnas of the tribe, the Rex hybrids, which trace their lineage to the begonia species of that name (it arrived in Europe from Northeast India in the mid-nineteenth century).
 Most Rex begonias have heart-shaped leaves with brash silver splashings and unequal lobes that sometimes spiral at the base.
 Rather fussy in cultivation, they require high humidity and porous soil kept neither too wet nor too dry.
 Cultivars include ‘Raspberry Swirl’, with relatively jagged, red-purple, silver-edged leaves; and the award-winning, Rex-like Begonia ‘Fireworks’, which is distinguished by its crisped silver-washed leaves with black-purple veins and purple margins.

 Numerous other begonias make great winter foliage plants.
 Among the many possibilities are ‘Caravan’, an easy-care, shrubby cultivar thickly clad with lime-green-veined, chocolate-suffused leaves that bring elephant ear (Colocasia) to mind; ‘Connee Boswell’, whose deeply lobed, maple-shaped, heavily silvered leaves have dark green, purple-flushed veins and rims; and ‘Madame Queen’, unique for its heavily ruffled, olive-green, red-backed leaves that have the look of an ornamental kale.

 Perhaps most desirable for winter display are the begonias that go one better by flowering during this season.
 The cascading stems of the easy-to-grow Begonia solananthera are frothed with fragrant, white, sometimes pink-tinged flowers from early winter into spring.
-Fleshy, lettuce-green, heart-shaped leaves provide year-round display.
+Fleshy, lettuce-green, heart-shaped leaves provide a year-round display.
 The B. solananthera hybrid ‘Potpourri’ one-ups its parent by producing rosy-pink blooms over an even longer season, sometimes flowering into early summer.
 A few cane begonias add to their value by blooming on and off throughout the year (‘Paper Snowflake’ is among the best, with silver-flecked angel-wing leaves and heads of deep pink blooms).
-And some wax begonias excel not only for summer bedding, but also as year-round, ever-blooming pot plants.
+And some wax begonias excel not only for summer bedding but also as year-round, ever-blooming pot plants.
 For bright, easy, four-season color, few house plants can match the endless succession of salmon-red blooms brought forth by the Semperflorens hybrid ‘Cotton Candy’.